-Just this April, it was announced that Willow Smith’s MSFTS Production and Cartel Entertainment are partnering to produce Alwyn Hamilton’s Rebel of the Sands trilogy.
+In April, it was announced that Willow Smith’s MSFTS Production and Cartel Entertainment are partnering to produce Alwyn Hamilton’s Rebel of the Sands trilogy.
 It’s also rumored that Willow Smith could star as Amani, and we are here 👏 for 👏 this 👏.

 Earlier this year, Universal optioned City of Saints and Thieves, Natalie C. Anderson’s debut that published merely weeks before the deal was announced!
 The movie will be produced by none other than KERRY.
 WASHINGTON.
 Plus, Melina Matsoukas, executive producer and director of the HBO series Insecure is being sought as director.

 In December, Warner Bros. decided that the best person to adapt Jandy Nelson’s The Sky Is Everywhere is the author herself!
 Jandy will be writing the big-screen translation of her YA debut about a girl dealing with the sudden loss of her sister.

 This collection of interconnected holiday stories from three bestselling–and beloved–YA authors is getting closer to the silver screen every day!
 In late March of last year, the studio developing Let It Snow announced a director for the film.